1994 North Korean nuclear crisis: 1994

 After promising inspections the previous year, beginning on 3 March 1994, IAEA inspectors were allowed for two weeks to inspect most of North Korea's nuclear facilities.
-The IAEA is however prevented from inspecting their main radiochemical facility, used for fuel reprocessing.
-On 17 March, The New York Times reports that the US had cancelled talks with the North and that Team Spirit '94 would be conducted.
-This was followed by the announcement of a shipment of Patriot SAM systems to South Korea on the 23rd.
+However, they were prevented from inspecting its main radiochemical facility, used for fuel reprocessing.
+On 17 March, The New York Times reported that the US had cancelled talks with the North and that Team Spirit '94 would be conducted.
+This was followed by the announcement of a shipment of Patriot missiles to South Korea on the 23rd.
 The 2nd Battalion, 7th Air Defense Artillery would later be replaced by a more permanent Patriot missile unit in the form of the 1st Battalion, 43rd Air Defense Artillery Regiment in October 1994.

-In June 1994, the US considered using Operation Plan 5027 (OPLAN 5027), the war plan that was to be used in case of a North Korean attack.
-This was due to the fear that North Korea would view the recent buildup of US troops and as well as evacuations as a sign of an attack and thus invade South Korea.
-Park Yong Su, a North Korean negotiator threatened to turned Seoul into a "sea of flames".
-The Pentagon however wanted to use the 'Middle Option' of moving around 10,000 more troops, several F-117As and a Carrier Battlegroup to the region.
-There were also plans to take out the Yongbyon Nuclear facility with the F-117s as well as Cruise Missiles, to prevent North Korea creating nuclear devices.
+In June, the US considered using Operation Plan 5027 (OPLAN 5027), the war plan that was to be used in case of a North Korean attack.
+This was due to the fear that the North would view the recent buildup of US troops as well as evacuations as a sign of an attack and thus invade the South.
+Park Yong Su, a North Korean negotiator, threatened to turned Seoul into a "sea of flames".
+The Pentagon however wanted to use the 'Middle Option' of moving around 10,000 more troops, several F-117As and a carrier battle group to the region.
+There were also plans to take out the Nyongbyon Nuclear Scientific Research Center with the F-117s as well as cruise missiles, to prevent North Korea from creating nuclear devices.
 This plan was however called off when former US President Jimmy Carter met with North Korean leader Kim Il Sung and the two agreed to the basis of what would be the Agreed Framework.

-However, on 8 July 1994, Kim Il Sung died from a heart attack he suffered the previous day.
-Due to this as well as the recent instability in the Peninsula, the USS Kitty Hawk, CVW-15 and their Battlegroup were diverted from their deployment to the Persian Gulf and instead were ordered to stay in the Western Pacific and the Korean Peninsula.
-The USS Independence (which was based in Yokosuka, Japan) also conducted operations in the Korean Peninsula.
+However, on 8 July, Kim Il Sung died from a heart attack he suffered the previous day.
+Due to this as well as the recent instability in the Peninsula, the USS Kitty Hawk, CVW-15 and their battlegroup were diverted from their deployment to the Persian Gulf and to the Western Pacific.
+The USS Independence (which was based in Yokosuka, Japan) also conducted operations near the Korean Peninsula.
 Kim Yong-sam would later claim in 2009 that there were "33 destroyers and two aircraft carriers" of the US Navy in the Sea of Japan waiting to strike North Korea.
-He also claimed to have opposed the US option of war because of the consequences.
+He also claimed to have opposed strikes on North Korea because of their consequences.
 The US and South Korea however also offered to cancel Team Spirit '94 as an incentive for North Korea to open dialogue with them.
-Team Spirit '93 would in fact be the last Team Spirit exercise held.
+Team Spirit '93 would in fact be the last Team Spirit exercise ever held.